Aviahelm/Wyrda/content/Characters/Named NPC's/Willow.md

 ### Appearance:

-As a water genasi, Willow has water hair, which is in the shape of a ponytail.
+As a Water Genasi, Willow has water hair, which is in the shape of a ponytail.
 She is missing her right eye after an incident with the guards when she was a teenager.
 She has many tattoos as her main source of self expression, as she feels it should remain isolated to herself, rather than affecting others.

 ![Willow](/static/images/willow.png)